 Scotland - Human Resources - Domiciliary Care

-This policy will support management and staff on arranging and delivering appraisals to all staff.
-It signposts to the SSSC ‘Step into Leadership’ programme.
-The policy has been reviewed with minimal changes.
-References and links have been checked and remain current.
+This policy will guide management and staff on the process to follow if they suspect bullying or feel bullied.
+It has been reviewed with minimal change, references and links checked and remain current.